SplitVICE/Bit-Frisbee/README.md

 - Make sure backend's port is configured to 4000.
 If you need a different port, change `/frontend/src/store/index.js -> _backendPort`.
 - Make sure `/frontend/.env -> VUE_APP_DEV_MODE == true`.
+- Make sure `/backend/.env -> DEV_MODE == true`.
 - Run backend `npm run dev`.
 - Run frontend `npm run serve`.

 # Ngrok service

-Application works with Ngrok service.
+Builded application works with Ngrok service.
 The Ngrok URL must be set in `.env` as the following example:
 ```
 USE_HTTP=true
-DOMAIN=32af02151ce2.ngrok.io
+DOMAIN=914119.ngrok.io
 ```

 # Install as a service - Windows

-Bit Frisbee can be installed and run as a service on Windows using the module node-windows
+Bit Frisbee can be installed and run as a service on Windows using the module node-windows.

+Follow module instructions here:

 https://www.npmjs.com/package/node-windows